 This is the website dedicated to the men and boats of the U. S. Army Air Force Emergency Rescue Boat Service and the U. S. Air Force Crash Boat Service, especially those who served in World War II and Korea.
-Whether you call them crash boats, AVRs, ASRs, 63' air-sea rescue boats, or your favoriite is the 85' rescue boat, you're in the right place.
+Whether you call them crash boats, AVRs, ASRs, 63' air-sea rescue boats, patrol rescue boats, or your favoriite is the 85' rescue boat, you're in the right place.
 While there is a lot of information on crash boats available on the web, it is far from complete, sources conflict, and it is widely dispersed.
 The history of the service of the boats cannot be told without telling of the missions and memories of the men who crewed them.
 You will find many of their memories collected here.
 When clicking on the buttons or bars to the left, be sure to check for sub-menus, they lead to more detailed information!

 While the focus of this site is on Army Air Force and U.S. Air Force air-sea rescue boats, relevant information from U.S. Navy sources is being added, especially information on their 63' boats.
 There are almost 100 of the 63' Navy boats listed on the "Bulders, Boats, & Dates" pages.
 The crash boats in the Navy were organized within Patrol and Reconnaissance Wings or Fleet Air Wings (FAW-1 through 19).
 About 230 U.S. Coast Guard 83ft boats have been added.
 While they were not focused on air-sea rescue work, they certainly did rescue work at sea and could be confused with the other military services' rescue work.
 I started collecting data because I wanted just a bit more information on my father's service in the Army Air Forces during World War II.
 When my son was growing up he once said, "Don't ask Dad what time it is; he'll tell you how to build a clock."
 After looking over this site, you will understand what he meant.

 I am especially anxious to locate the following: